Permian-Global-Research/rsi/cran-comments.md

-This is the seventh CRAN release of rsi, fixing a test error that arose on CRAN.
+This is the eigth CRAN release of rsi, fixing how downloads handle duplicated asset timestamps and how errors are handled during merging.

 ## R CMD check results